 Please, if you find your GPS unit is sending you off paved roads consider returning to one of the overlooks for a park brochure.
-The brochure has a simple map inside which includes a marked location of our visitor center.
+The brochure has a map inside which includes the marked location of our visitor center.

 The Oregon Trail passed through the park and wagon ruts from those original travelers are still visable.
 A 3 mile hiking trail takes you to viewing points for these ruts and through other park features.
 Please remember to be safe, watch for park wildlife and consider your limits and preparation (drinking water, good footwear) before hiking.